Show English language learners what they are gaining from your lesson, with teacher and trainer Ste Sharpe's four-step approach.

 Geoff Petty says in Teaching Today: A Practical Guide (2014) that signposting is ‘linking key learning points to specific learning outcomes or transitions between activities’.

-Basically, you give signs to learners about what they doing in the lesson and how this relates to the aim of the lesson.
+Basically, you give signs to learners about what they are doing in the lesson and how this relates to the aim of the lesson.

 Many teachers who I have observed tend not to write the lesson aim on the board.
 They also tend not to explain what the activity is and how this relates to the lesson aim.
 Without that explanation, learners don’t understand how one activity relates to another, nor the importance of doing them.